Who wrote the Bible?

 Peter II 1:21 For the prophecy in old time did not come by the will of man: but holy men of God spoke as they were moved by the Holy Spirit.

-Maybe I can explain what I mean.
-It is clear that God has used godly people in the past to accomplish His Will.
+It is clear that throughout history, God has used godly people in the past to accomplish His Will.
 Moses comes to mind and many others.
 He also used ungodly people or things.
 He called the Babylonian king Nebuchadrezzar "His servant" even though he was executing God's judgment against Israel.
 God had this man do His Will even though what he was a heathen king.

 Jeremiah 25:9 Behold, I will send and take all the families of the north, says the LORD, and Nebuchadrezzar the king of Babylon, my servant, and will bring them against this land (Israel)